 Looking to Get Started with Warhammer 40K?

-However, If you’re a fan of larger scale battles with around 40-60 models average, set in a dystopian future where the Imperium of Man struggles to survive against forces of Chaos and Xenos alike then Warhammer 40K is for you and many, many others!
+However, if you’re a fan of larger scale battles with around 40-60 models on average, set in a dystopian future where the Imperium of Man struggles to survive against forces of Chaos and Xenos alike then Warhammer 40K is for you and many, many others!
 But now the question of how to get started, and to answer that we have two words - Space Marines.

 Space Marines

-A good place to start your Space Marine army would be the Space Marine Combat Patrol as it offers a detachment of miniatures you can build and play against a similarly-sized army to try out Warhammer 40K and get a feel for the game.
 The box offers a good mix of units, containing both vehicles and troops as well as a Lieutenant in Phobos Armour.
-This allows for you to become acquainted with many aspects of combat whilst being a cheaper alternative to building your army from a list or picking up separate boxes.
+This allows you to become acquainted with many aspects of 40k combat whilst being a cheaper alternative to building your army from a list or picking up separate boxes.

 This combat patrol is also a great starting point as it allows you to expand your army easily by picking up HQ units like a Space Marines Primaris Captain.

-Though there is one boon of starting your adventure into Warhammer 40K with Space Marines and that is that you don’t have to stick with the blue-armoured posterboys if you don’t want to - and we recommend you don't!
 A Chapter is an autonomous military made up of many Space Marines or Astartes (usually 1000) that usually have their own Chapter Homeworlds and unique characteristics and looks.
 By starting with Space Marines you can find what play style fits you and specialise your units into a Chapter that excels in that tactic with a simple change of paint scheme and minimal unit swapping.

-But this strikes up yet another question “which chapter should I pick?”.
-Well we have some suggestions depending on what you’re looking to get out of your army.
+But this strikes up yet another question “Which chapter should I pick?”.
+Well, we have some suggestions depending on what you’re looking to get out of your army.

 Ultramarines

-We know we just spoke about breaking away from the typical blue boys but hear us out.
-One of the strongest Space Marine Chapters, the Ultramarines are great all rounders that, similar to regular Space Marines, offer a great way to learn the game by touching on almost all aspects of combat.
+One of the strongest Space Marine Chapters, the Ultramarines are great all-rounders that, similar to regular Space Marines, offer a great way to learn the game by touching on almost all aspects of combat.
 They are iconic and incredibly recognisable with a lot of lore based around them for those looking to dive deeper into the story of their army.
-A great place to start with this Chapter is the aforementioned Combat Patrol Space Marines as well as the Space Marines Codex as it offers rules and stratagems relevant to almost all Chapters.
-You can also pick up the Ultramarines Supplement for history, rules and stratagems that are specific to models only available to the Ultramarine Chapter.

-The Ultramarines are unique in the fact that they are the only Chapter to have a Primarch, Roboute Guilliman, who would serve as a great centrepiece to your army - and is very tricky to deal with.
 Another good choice of leader for your army is Chief Librarian Tigurius with his Psyker abilities and ranged abilities.
 One final recommendation for the Ultramarines would be the Space Marines Marneus Calgar with Victrix Honour Guard as the protection it provides to your other units is second to none.

 Blood Angels

-One of the more popular Chapters of Space Marines, the Blood Angels focus on getting up close and personal with their enemies and launching a barrage of devastating melee and ranged attacks.
-They aided in this through their jump packs and as such are perfect for anybody looking to play a lot more aggressive without being punished.
-The Blood Angels have a wide range of unique units that allows for you to either customise your army exactly how you would like or bring a mix of differing units within your army.
+One of the more popular Chapters of Space Marines, the Blood Angels focuses on getting up close and personal with their enemies and launching a barrage of devastating melee and ranged attacks.
+They aided in this through their jump packs and as such are perfect for anybody looking to play a lot more aggressively without being punished.

 Mephiston, Lord of Death is a great addition to any Blood Angel army as he is a key character in the current Warhammer 40K story and so will stay relevant through future storylines and releases.
 He also provides a great advantage against other Psykers as he provides a bonus to Deny the Witch tests and his Speed of the Primarch allows him to strike first - making him a thorn in your opponent's side.